ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 [^9]: [Xplot.Plotly](https://fslab.org/XPlot/plotly.html): Is a nuget which allowsto view data in the form of graphs

 [^10]: [Stereo](https://en.wikipedia.org/wiki/Stereophonic_sound): Stereo in opposition to mono, is a sound using multiple audio source (usually 2) to recreate a multi-directional / 3D-sound.

+[^11]: [Sample rate](https://www.vocitec.com/docs-tools/blog/sampling-rates-sample-depths-and-bit-rates-basic-audio-concepts#:~:text=The%20sampling%20rate%20refers%20to,a%20specific%20point%20in%20time.):The sampling rate refers to the number of samples of audio recorded every second.